 The Backstory

 Italy has always called to me.
-Not only because of familial ties but the gravitas of history, art, and architecture that have defined Western civilization from early Rome to the Renaissance, and continue to exert their influence today.
-Art history was a substantial component of my college coursework.
-Naturally, Florence would be at the heart of any journey, regardless of how the details took shape.
+Not only because of ancestral ties but the gravitas of history, art, and architecture that have defined Western civilization from early Rome to the Renaissance, and continue to exert their influence today.
+As art history was a substantial component of my college coursework, Florence would naturally be at the heart of any journey, regardless of how the details took shape.

-While I have wanted to visit Italy for a very long time, planning for this trip began as “our real honeymoon” almost a decade ago.
+While I have wanted to visit Italy for a very long time, planning for this trip began in earnest as our “real honeymoon” almost a decade ago.
 After a lovely resort staycation, I started looking into actual costs.
-Rome, Florence, and Venice were perhaps the obvious trifecta, but there were many other places a little further off the beaten path also calling—Padua, Ravenna and Sienna.
-With so much to see in Florence alone, I knew I could spend weeks there.
+Rome, Florence, and Venice were perhaps the obvious trifecta, but many other places a little further off the beaten path also called—Padua, Ravenna, and Siena.
+With so much to see only in Florence, I knew I could spend weeks there.
 And let’s be honest.
-I could happily spend the rest of my life in Italy, exploring every aspect of its art, cuisine, and culture from hillside village to bustling metropolis.
+I could happily spend the rest of my life in Italy, exploring every aspect of its art, cuisine, and culture from hillside villages to bustling metropolises.

 Pros and Cons of Traveling Solo vs a Tour

 The first step was to make a list of pros and cons for joining a tour versus traveling solo.
 I knew I didn’t want to go on a cruise.
-Of course there are myriad options and I’m sure many people have a wonderful experience.
-What came to mind was a lot of time spent shuffling off and on the boat while being time bound at each port.
+Of course there are myriad options and I’m sure many people have a wonderful time.
+What came to mind was a lot of time spent shuffling off, then back onto the boat, while being time bound at each port.
 It didn’t sound ideal.

-Many of the land tours felt similar.
+Many land tours felt similar.
 A whirlwind of selfie stops to check “been there, done that” boxes wasn’t the experience I was after.
-What sounded much more appealing was getting lost winding through narrow medieval streets, finding local spots away from the tourist areas, speaking Italian, remaining open and spontaneous as unanticipated opportunities unfolded.
+Much more appealing was the idea of getting lost winding through narrow medieval streets, finding local spots away from the tourist areas, speaking Italian, remaining open and spontaneous as unanticipated opportunities unfolded.
 Even if that unanticipated opportunity was sitting at a cafe for an hour or two to enjoy a coffee or spritz while watching the city swirl around me.

 Being the first time traveling abroad, these are some of the key pros and cons that were top of mind: